joyax23/Project-Euler/README.md

 # Project-Euler
-This are my answers in Project Euler Activity
+These are my answers for Project Euler Problem sets